istio/istio.io/content/en/docs/setup/install/istioctl/index.md

 The `istioctl` `install`, `manifest generate` and `profile` commands can use any of the following sources for charts and
 profiles:

 - compiled in charts.
-This is the default if no `--charts` option is set.
+This is the default if no `--manifests` option is set.
 The compiled in charts are the same as those in the `manifests/` directory of the Istio release `.tgz`.
-- charts in the local file system, e.g., `istioctl install --charts istio-1.6.0/manifests`
+- charts in the local file system, e.g., `istioctl install --manifests istio-1.6.0/manifests`
-- charts in GitHub, e.g., `istioctl install --charts https://github.com/istio/istio/releases/download/1.6.0/istio-1.6.0-linux-arm64.tar.gz`
+- charts in GitHub, e.g., `istioctl install --manifests https://github.com/istio/istio/releases/download/1.6.0/istio-1.6.0-linux-arm64.tar.gz`

 Local file system charts and profiles can be customized by editing the files in `manifests/`.
 For extensive changes, we recommend making a copy of the `manifests` directory and make changes there.
 Note, however, that the content layout